prisma/prisma/docs/tutorial.md

 }
 ```

-With the `generator` in place, run the following command to generate Photon JS:
+With the `generator` in place, run the following command to generate Photon.js:

 ```
 prisma2 generate